If you’re looking for the cheapest brand-name and generic prescriptions you can get, $4 is a pretty darn good deal.

 Money expert Clark Howard is one of many people who take advantage of $4 generic drugs available through his local pharmacy.
 Although the list isn’t as extensive as it used to be, there are still places — one likely near you — that offer medications for $4 or less.

-In this article, I’ll focus on some major pharmacy chains that sell prescription medications at the $4 mark or cheaper.
+In this article, I’ll share with you some major pharmacy chains that sell prescription medications at the $4 mark or cheaper.
+I’ll also show you what types of medications cost $4.

 In researching this article, I signed up for each retailer’s prescription savings plans where it was required to get the deal, and I learned about the cheapest medication offerings.